Inclusive education – UK Government assessment

 - The House of Commons Education Select Committee highlighted barriers to providing appropriate redress and remedy to families that challenge the extent of SEND provision.

-- The pandemic has had a significant and disproportionate impact on disabled children’s rights to education in England and this has been exacerbated by the temporary modification of local authorities’ legal obligations to support children with SEN. It is unclear whether funding to support children to catch up on missed education will be sufficient to mitigate the disproportionate effects of the pandemic on disabled children.
+- The COVID-19 pandemic has had a significant and disproportionate impact on disabled children’s rights to education in England and this has been exacerbated by the temporary modification of local authorities’ legal obligations to support children with SEN. It is unclear whether funding to support children to catch up on missed education will be sufficient to mitigate the disproportionate effects of the COVID-19 pandemic on disabled children.
 The UK Government has been urged to do more to support recovery, including providing additional funding and implementing a cross-departmental catch-up plan for disabled children.

-- Concerns have been raised that the response to the pandemic will result in disabled pupils being moved to special schools on a long-term basis.
+- Concerns have been raised that the response to the COVID-19 pandemic will result in disabled pupils being moved to special schools on a long-term basis.